Please ensure Javascript is enabled for purposes of website accessibility

 • Does your law firm have experience negotiating and litigating fatal car accidents?

-• Do you have the time and resources needed to represent my personal injury case?
+• Do you have the time and resources to represent me in my personal injury case?

 • How do I pay you for your legal representation?

-Not all law firms have the professional resources needed to handle drunk driving collisions, nor take on repeat offenders.
-When alcohol and drugs–prescription drugs or otherwise–impact a driver’s ability to act reasonably, victims and their families have the right to seek damages and in some cases, seek punitive damages.
+Not all law firms have the professional resources needed to handle drunk driving collisions or take on repeat offenders.
+When alcohol and drugs – prescription drugs or otherwise – impact a driver’s ability to act reasonably, victims and their families have the right to seek damages and, in some cases, seek punitive damages.

 Why Choose Munley Law Personal Injury Attorneys?

-If you are injured or lost a loved one in an accident with a drunk driver, the car accident attorneys at Munley Law Personal Injury Attorneys will hold that driver accountable for their negligence and recklessness.
+Suppose you are injured or have lost a loved one in an accident with a drunk driver.
+In that case, the car accident attorneys at Munley Law Personal Injury Attorneys will hold that driver accountable for their negligence and recklessness.

 Since 1959, individuals and families suffering from car accident injuries have turned to Munley Law Personal Injury Attorneys for help.
-We have established a reputation as industry experts, not only in Pennsylvania but throughout the United States.
-We have been named among the Best Lawyers in America, listed in U.S. News and World Report’s Best Law Firms, and earned the best possible ratings from our clients and our peers.
+We have established a reputation as industry experts in Pennsylvania and throughout the United States.
+We have been named among the Best Lawyers in America, listed in U.S. News and World Report’s Best Law Firms, and earned the best possible ratings from our clients and peers.
 See some of our recent settlements and verdicts, and learn what our past clients have to say about Munley Law Personal Injury Attorneys.

 When you work with us, we deploy a team of experienced legal professionals, medical experts, and investigators dedicated to your case.
-Our attorneys will fight on your behalf to protect your rights and obtain the compensation you need.
-There is no fee unless we win, and you do not have to pay anything up front or out of pocket.
+Our attorneys will fight to protect your rights and obtain the compensation you need.
+There is no fee unless we win, and you do not have to pay anything upfront or out of pocket.

-If you or a loved one has been seriously injured in a drunk driving accident in Pennsylvania, call us today or use our online contact form.
-We will review your case at no charge, and help you determine what to do next.
+Were you or a loved one seriously injured in a Pennsylvania drunk driving accident?
+Call us today or use our online contact form.
+We will review your case at no charge and help you determine what to do next.

 At our free consultation, we will answer your questions and help you make informed decisions about your legal options.
 To contact a drunk driving accident lawyer, fill out our online form or call us toll free for a free case consultation.